eradiate/eradiate/docs/rst/user_guide/atmosphere_experiment.rst

     used for land surface reflection modelling.
 Eradiate implements several variants of it with 3 or 4 parameters.

+Ross thick-Li sparse (RTLS) surface [:class:`.RTLSBSDF`, ``rtls``]
+    This reflection model is commonly used in remote sensing applications.

+Hapke surface [:class:`.HapkeBSDF`]
+    A reflection model specialized for bare soil.

 Black surface [:class:`.BlackBSDF`, ``black``]
     The black surface absorbs all incoming radiation, irrespective of incident angle or wavelength.

-Digital elevation model [``dem``]
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Eradiate extends the standard functionalities of one-dimensional simulations with digital elevation models (DEM).
-A three-dimensional surface can be defined with the ``dem`` parameter.
-The DEM can be defined in several ways and it can be used with any BSDF type mentioned in the surface section above.
-Since a DEM surface model always has a finite horizontal extent, Eradiate adds horizontal elements to the edge of the DEM surface to prevent rays from escaping under it.
-The remaining surface area outside of the DEM is covered with the surface specified in the ``surface`` section.

-Note that Eradiate does not adjust the horizontal level of the flat surface automatically.
-If the DEM contains elevation values below the flat surface level (0m per default), the 3D surface will intersect the flat surface and the areas below the flat surface's level will be obscured by it.

-There are three ways to define a DEM geometry:

-An xarray DataArray [:meth:`.DEMSurface.from_dataarray`]
-    A DataArray defining a digital elevation model needs to have two coordinates named `lat` for the latitude and `lon` for the longitude, specified in degrees and the elevation data specified in kernel units of length.

-Triangulated meshes [:class:`.FileMesh`, ``file_mesh``]
-    To define the DEM using a triangulated mesh users can supply either a .obj file or a .ply file.
-The mesh file will be interpreted as kernel units of length.
-    In this case no constructor method is used.
-Instead the `shape` member of the `dem` class is directly defined with this mesh shape.

-Analytical functions [:meth:`.DEMSurface.from_analytical`]
-    Digital elevation models can be defined using functions, which take an x and y position and return the corresponding elevation value.

 Result output
 -------------

-The :meth:`.AtmosphereExperiment.run` method stores the computed results in the ``results`` attribute as a dictionary mapping measure identifiers to a :class:`~xarray.Dataset` object.
+When running an experiment with the :func:`eradiate.run` function, the computed results are stored in the ``results`` attribute as a dictionary mapping measure identifiers to a :class:`~xarray.Dataset` object.
 Each data set has one variable for each computed physical quantity (*e.g.* spectral irradiance, leaving radiance, BRDF and BRF for the ``distant`` measure).
 Results can then be easily exported to files (*e.g.* NetCDF) and visualised using xarray's integrated plotting features or external plotting components.